 Every 10 days, there are about ten images that are uploaded to Unsplash and every one of those images have no copyright, which means that anyone can easily access them and use them for their own purposes.

 The only possible downside to this is that it does not have an image archive that can accurately help you find what you’re looking for

 If the name didn’t give it away, then you will be happy to know that FreeImages offers an extremely large collection of photographs with hundreds of categories and are tagged.
 This makes finding a specific photograph easy in the search bar.

 Seeing as how most of the photographs are of high quality, you can easily use them to give your WordPress site life and meaning.
 The best part about it is that it can help you find images that relate to your niche and the ones that haven’t been overused.

 So not only will it enable your site to be more presentable, but it will also give it its own original recipe.

 Picjumbo is an easy pick for your one-stop image shopping needs.
 It consists of an array of images that you can use for professional and personal uses.
 Apart from the fact that the images are genuine, they are also provided free of charge by the author of the site as well.

-The images are of top-quality resolution and comprising of various categories such as travel, food, fashion and nature among others.
+The WordPress stock photos are of top-quality resolution and comprising of various categories such as travel, food, fashion and nature among others.
 If need be, you can make use of the site’s category listing function that allows you to filter and locate the types that images that you’re hunting for in a jiffy.